tghdfj/tghdfj.xyz/content/about-me/index.md

 - geocoding and reverse geocoding weather UI that displays the location and weather data for the input of names of places and reversely, using python, json and APIs
 - spots game with UI and full implementation of the game using python and pygame
-- UI that processes users' interaction requests to a sql database
+- UI that processes users' interaction requests to a SQL database
 - simple programming language compiler implemented by python
+- data structures implemented by C++, including graphs, cuckoo hashmaps, AVL trees, priority queues, skipped lists, etc.

 ### experiences